babariviere/flutter_sms/README.md

   sender.sendSms(message);
 }
 ```
-Some times it is usefull to be notified of delivered messages regardless of the message.
+Some times it is useful to be notified of delivered messages regardless of the message.
 To do that you must subscribe to the `onSmsDelivered` of the `SmsSender` class instance:

 ```dart
 void main() {